Classification of tight contact structures on small Seifert fibered L-spaces: Introduction

 \section{Introduction}

-By small Seifert fibered 3-manifold we refer to Seifert fibration over the sphere $S^2$ with three singular fibers, standardly given as $M(e_0;r_1,r_2,r_3)$ where $e_0\in\ZZ$ and $r_1\geq r_2\geq r_3\ (\in\QQ\cap(0,1))$.
-Restriction to $L$-spaces comes into play through its geometric interpretation \cite[Theorem 1.1]{LS.III} -- classification result heavily relies on the non-existence of positively transverse contact structure on either $M$ or $-M$.
-The condition can be simply read off from the Seifert constants \cite[Theorem 2.2]{LS.III}: $L$-spaces are all manifolds with $e_0\geq 0$ and by reflection $e_0\leq -3$, the ones with non-realizable coefficients when $e_0=-1$ and corresponding duals with $e_0=-2$.
+By small Seifert fibered 3-manifold we refer to Seifert fibration over the sphere $S^2$ with three singular fibers, standardly given as $M(e_0;r_1,r_2,r_3)$ where $e_0\in\ZZ$ and $r_i\in\QQ\cap(0,1)$ with $r_1\geq r_2\geq r_3 $.
+For a surgery presentation of this manifold, see the right diagram of Figure \ref{fig:SFS}.

+$L$-spaces (by definition, Heegaard Floer homology lens spaces) among Seifert fibered manifolds are geometrically characterized by absence of transverse contact structures \cite[Theorem 1.1]{LS.III}, which is essential for our classification.
+The restriction can be simply described in terms of the Seifert constants: $L$-spaces are all manifolds with $e_0\geq 0$ and with $e_0\leq -3$, while for $e_0=-1,-2$ some explicit numerical inequalities (see Subsection \ref{Ss4}) are imposed on the triple $(r_1,r_2,r_3)$.

+Problem to classify tight contact structures up to contact isotopy is usually asked for prime atoroidal manifolds; the first because tight contact structures respect connected sum decomposition of $3$-manifolds, the second because an embedded essential torus is a known source of infinitely many non-isotopic tight structures.
+Small Seifert fibered manifolds, beside hyperbolic ones, share these properties.
+On the other hand, the existence question for Seifert manifolds has been completely answered by Lisca-Stipsicz \cite{LS}: only the ones which belong to a one-parameter family of $(2n-1)$-surgeries on the torus knot $T_{2,2n+1}$ (equivalently, which are orientation preserving diffeomorphic to $M(-1;\frac{1}{2},\frac{n}{2n+1},\frac{1}{2n+3})$ for some $n\in\NN$) do not admit any tight structure.
+Classification then arises from the comparison of bounds: the lower bound is obtained constructively by contact surgery complemented with the use of invariants, and for the upper bound the convex surface theory is applied.